SapienzaInteractiveGraphicsCourse/final-project-dream_team/README.md

-# 🏰 Fantasy Island Adventure
+# 🏰 Lost Magic Isles

 A 3D fantasy adventure game developed with **Three.js** and **Vite** for the Interactive Graphics course at **Sapienza University of Rome**.